 - Performances may be held in a theater company’s facility, a school, a community venue, or virtually.

-2. Conduct related educational activities with students that further explore and address Shakespeare’s work in modern context.
+- Conduct educational activities with young audiences that explore and address Shakespeare’s work in modern context.

 - Activities must be led by experienced teaching artists, educators, or actors with strong credentials and training.

 - Examples include workshops, pre- or post-performance discussions/talkbacks, curriculum-based residencies, or other activities that offer interaction between students and teaching artists or actors.
 Study guides do not qualify as an activity.